Loxrie/spectrum-super-collection/README.md

 # spectrum-super-collection
-Some python scripts to thing down a spectrum collection and build RetroPie gamelist.xml files.
+Some python scripts to thin down a spectrum collection and build RetroPie gamelist.xml files.